cwbuecheler/cwbuecheler/README.md

 ## ❗The Big News

-I'm moving to France!
-In July, 2024, I'll be relocating to Paris (well, Boulogne-Billancourt) full-time.
+In July, 2024, I relocated to Paris (well, Saint-Clopud) full-time.
 I've spent more than a year of my life in France, including a six-month stint in Paris in 2016, and I'm looking forward to this new adventure.
 It'll also be fun to be closer to my in-laws after almost two decades of having to fly across an ocean to see them.

 ## 🖱️ Current Gig

-I manage a team of five web developers ranging from juniors to seniors for College of the Holy Cross.
-I'll be departing this role at the end of June and am currently **looking for new opportunities**.
+Until I moved, I managed a team of five web developers ranging from juniors to seniors for College of the Holy Cross.
+I am currently **looking for new opportunities**.

 ## 🔍 Find Me